datazoompuc/datazoom.amazonia/README.md

 use.

-The processed dataset provides yearly data from **1970 to 2025**, read from EPE’s consolidated BEN dashboard table rather than the old one-sheet-per-year workbook.
+The processed dataset provides yearly data from **1970 to 2025**, read from EPE’s consolidated BEN dashboard table.
 It covers all Brazilian energy sources (such as petróleo, gás natural, carvão, eletricidade, lenha, solar and others) and distinguishes between different types of energy flow: production, transformation, final consumption, losses, and adjustments.

-The cleaned data is returned in long format, with one row per combination of year, account, energy source (`fonte`/`source`), and a `tipo`/`type` column (Fontes de Energia Primária/Secundária/Total) the old one-sheet-per-year workbook never exposed.
-Account labels are the source’s own wording (for example, “Refinarias de Petróleo” or “Residencial”), not a synthetic uppercase reconstruction like the old data used (“TRANSFORMAÇÃO – REFINARIAS DE PETRÓLEO”). **This is a breaking change** from earlier package versions: `raw_data = TRUE` now returns one already-tidy table instead of one table per year, and account labels have changed wording.
+The cleaned data is returned in long format, with one row per combination of year, account, energy source (`fonte`/`source`), and a `tipo`/`type` column (Fontes de Energia Primária/Secundária/Total).
+Account labels are the source’s own wording (for example, “Refinarias de Petróleo” or “Residencial”). `raw_data = TRUE` returns a single already-tidy table.

 #### State Energy Production Panel